 But that was yesterday.

-A realtime visualization is the processing and publishing (visually) of any type of data is it changes, in realtime.
-Some examples:
+A real-time visualization is the processing and publishing (visually) of any type of data as it changes, in real time.

 If you want a tutorial on how to turn a source of data into a stream, we’ve got a good one here.

 A real-time visualization requires a flexible, interactive user interface where changes are easily displayed based on changes sent from the stream of data.

 D3js (Data-Driven Documents) uses digital data to drive the creation and control of graphical forms entirely in a web browser, which goes hand in hand with real-time visualizations.
 It enables you to make beautiful and easy to understand data visualizations.